Kunlong1994/lab3/index.js,-Annotated.md

 document.getElementById('response').textContent = input;
 }
 ```
-This function is called when ever the respons from the ChatBot on the webpage needs to be changed.
-It finds the correct object with the 'respons' ID and changes the ```.textContent```
+This function is called whenever the response from the ChatBot on the webpage needs to be changed.
+It finds the correct object with the 'response' ID and changes the ```.textContent```

 ```javascript
 socket.on('answer', function(msg) {